If you love sports, you need to check out FuboTV.

-FuboTV has three tiers of pricing, plus additional channel packages that can be added for an extra fee, not unlike Sling TV.
-After a recent price hike, FubuTV’s standard package costs $44.99 a month, with a one-month introductory rate of $19.99 and a seven-day free trial.
-This package includes 80-plus channels, along with local channels in supported areas.
+FuboTV has four tiers of pricing, plus additional channel packages that can be added for an extra fee, not unlike Sling TV.
+After a recent price hike, FubuTV’s standard package costs $44.99 a month, and a seven-day free trial.
+This package includes 85-plus channels, along with local channels in supported areas.
 You can find a list of areas where local channels are supported here.

-Two alternative packages are available, fubo Latino and fubo Portugues.
+Two alternative packages are also available, fubo Latino and fubo Portugues.
 Fubo Latino is $14.99 a month for 13 channels, while fubo Portugues is $19.99 a month for just five channels.
 While there is some overlap across the three packages, each one offers exclusives, which we’ll discuss in a moment.

 Add-on packages are also available, including a $8.99-a-month Sports Plus package that adds 15 channels, a reduced-cost Portuguese Plus for $14.99, Mundo Plus for $5.99 a month, fubo Latino for $12.99 a month, and more.